fodorbalint/PathMaker/readme0.md

 <!---->

 To discover 9-specific patterns, I run the program keeping it left as long as the time to get to the first error is too big.
 After that, I will run it randomly.
 The first 13 826 walkthroughs are completed before we encounter a situation.
-It is similar to the last one we discovered on 7 x 7:
+It is similar to the last one we discovered on 7&nbsp;x&nbsp;7:

 <img align="top" src="References/1007.svg" width="9" />